 'If you are all quite done,' Thais signed, her shoulders rising and falling as if she'd quickly drawn in a deep breath and let it out just as fast, 'I was saying that I and Aelius have worked out the magic surrounding the Capture One's bracelet.'
 She tapped her fingers on her drawing.
-'The spell is complicated, but I believe I could manage it, if I had a unbroken one to mimic.
-With enough of these, we would not have to fear facing the Captured Ones anymore than we would when fighting them in our own city.'
+'The spell is complicated, but I believe I could manage it if I had an unbroken one to mimic.
+With enough of these, we would not have to fear the Captured Ones anymore than we would when fighting them in our own city.'
 She turned her attention fully on Dylis.
 'Have you any idea where they make them?'

 Dylis shook her head.
 'Palace, most likely, and that's even further away.'
 She gestured at a spot on the map left of the houses that were meant to represent Trade.
 'Takes two days to travel there from my home.
 It'll be well guarded too.
-The Emperor has two bodyguards of your kind, along with the one serving his Adviser Seren Kinsey.
+The Emperor has two bodyguards of your kind, along with the one serving Adviser Seren Kinsey.
 I'm betting all of them have trinkets like that one wrapped around their wrists.'

 Thais' face fell, as did most of the others'.